 - Model misrouting: A routing agent sends simple queries to the most capable (and expensive) model because there's no cost-aware routing logic

-A team at a Series B fintech reported spending $11,000 in 48 hours during a product launch because their agent routed every query to GPT-4o regardless of complexity.
-Their original budget was $500/day.
+A team at a Series B fintech reported spending a five-figure bill in two days during a product launch because their agent routed every query to GPT-4o regardless of complexity.
+Their original budget was a modest daily budget.

 4. Security Failures

-Prompt injection is the AI agent equivalent of SQL injection — and it's more prevalent than most teams expect.
+Prompt injection is the AI agent equivalent of SQL injection, and it is more prevalent than most teams expect.
 Users (and attackers) will attempt:

 - Tool output injection: Malicious content in external data sources that gets included in tool results